Fusion Markets

 Forex Trading

-The foreign exchange market is a global decentralised marketplace where currencies are traded.
+The foreign exchange market is a global decentralized marketplace where currencies are traded.
 Participants include banks, financial institutions, corporations, governments, and individual traders.

 Currency pairs represent the exchange rate between two currencies.
 The most commonly traded pairs include EUR/USD (Euro/US Dollar), GBP/USD (British Pound/US Dollar), and USD/JPY (US Dollar/Japanese Yen).
 Each pair consists of a base currency and a quote currency, with the exchange rate indicating how much of the quote currency is needed to purchase one unit of the base currency.

-Forex trading operates 24 hours a day, five days a week, across major financial centres worldwide, including London, New York, Tokyo, and Sydney.
+Forex trading operates 24 hours a day, five days a week, across major financial centers worldwide, including London, New York, Tokyo, and Sydney.
 This continuous trading cycle allows for around-the-clock trading, providing ample opportunities for market participants to engage in buying and selling currencies.

 What moves prices

-There are many factors that contribute to the volatile price movements.
+Many factors contribute to the volatile price movements.
 Economic indicators play a significant role, including interest rates, inflation rates, gross domestic product (GDP) growth, employment figures, and trade balances.
 Central bank policies, such as monetary policy decisions and interventions in currency markets, can also impact currency valuations.

 Geopolitical events and developments, such as political instability, trade tensions, and conflicts, can cause sudden shifts in investor sentiment and currency flows.
 For example, the current conflicts in Ukraine and Gaza.